dotnet/docs-maui/docs/user-interface/controls/editor.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-In addition, `Editor` defines a `Completed` event, which is raised when the user finalizes text in the `Editor` with the return key.
+In addition, <xref:Microsoft.Maui.Controls.Editor> defines a `Completed` event, which is raised when the user finalizes text in the <xref:Microsoft.Maui.Controls.Editor> with the return key.

-`Editor` derives from the `InputView` class, from which it inherits the following properties:
+<xref:Microsoft.Maui.Controls.Editor> derives from the `InputView` class, from which it inherits the following properties:

 - `IsReadOnly`, of type `bool`, defines whether the user should be prevented from modifying text.
 The default value of this property is `false`.
 - `IsSpellCheckEnabled`, of type `bool`, controls whether spell checking is enabled.